-UPAWS offers the opportunity for those with court-mandated community service to complete their hours at the shelter, subject to limitations and available tasks.
+UPAWS offers the opportunity for those with court-mandated community service (or fines to work off) to complete their hours at the shelter, subject to limitations and available tasks.
 We accept one court ordered volunteer at a time.
 Positions and tasks are separate from other volunteer positions listed on our website, and court ordered workers do not work directly handling animals.

 We cannot accept volunteers convicted of cruelty to animals, domestic violence, sexual assault, assault, theft, retail fraud, violent crimes, or certain drug charges.